Appling County Courthouse

-The Appling County Courthouse, located in Baxley, Georgia, USA, was built in 1907–1908 at a cost of $50,000.
+The Appling County Courthouse, located in Baxley, Georgia, was built in 1907–1908 at a cost of $50,000.
 It is in the Neoclassical style and is constructed of limestone and concrete.
 The interior is a cross pattern with four entrances.
 The first floor has wainscoting 56 in high, made of Georgia marble.

 It was added to the National Register of Historic Places in 1980.